Tutorial: Adding an email alias in Office 365, Exchange or Active-Directory

 This procedure is approximately valid for Exchange 2007, 2010, 2013, 2016 and 2019.

-If you sync users, groups from the local Active Directory servers then it is also necessary to do the recipient management there.
+If you sync users, groups from the local Active Directory servers, it is also necessary to do the recipient management there.

-You can check in Azure AD if users are synchronised via: https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade/MsGraphUsers
+You can check in Azure AD When users are synced via: https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade/MsGraphUsers

 You may get these error messages:

-- The operation on mailbox "First Last" failed because it's out of the current user's write scope.
-The action 'Set-Mailbox', 'EmailAddresses', can't be performed on the object 'First Last' because the object is being synchronised from your on-premises organisation.
+• The operation on mailbox "First Last" failed because it's out of the current user's write scope.
+The action 'Set-Mailbox', 'EmailAddresses', can't be performed on the object 'First Last' because the object is being synchronized from your on-premises organization.
 This action should be performed on the object in your on-premises organization.

-You can then adjust these settings on the on-premises AD because recipient management is an on-premises competence.
+You can then adjust these settings on the on-premises AD because recipient management is an on-premise privilege.

 Open the local Active Directory Users & Computers.